julienroyd/Papernotes/notes/modelFreeILwithPolicyOpt/modelFreeILwithPolicyOpt.md

-# Discriminator Actor Critic: Addressing Sample Inefficiency and Reward Bias in Aversarial Imitation Learning
+# Discriminator Actor Critic: Addressing Sample Inefficiency and Reward Bias in Aversarial Imitation Learning (DAC)
 #### Krostrikov et al. (2018)

 In this work,